nkn-ctrl/TryHackMe/ThretHunting.md

 Security Information and Event Management (SIEM): collect, correlate, and analyze system logs in order to identify potential threats and provide threat intelligence.

+Network Access Control (NAC): monitor network access and ensure that only authorized devices and users have network access.

+Sandboxing: simulate the execution of suspicious files in a controlled environment where their behavior can be studied.

+Behavioral Analytics: use machine learning algorithms to detect anomalies in network or device usage.

+Cloud Security Solutions: specifically designed to monitor and protect cloud-based infrastructure and services.